 - Childhood Friend Romance: Agnarr and Iduna met as children during Arendelle's expedition into the Enchanted Forest.
 However, Agnarr wasn't aware that Iduna was the Northuldran girl he met until she revealed it to him in their adulthood.

 - Citywide Evacuation: After Elsa sings "Into the Unknown", an intense wind rips through Arendelle, all of the water evaporates, and all of the fires go out.
-Elsa realizes that an earthquake is the next logical step and orders everyone to evacuate the city before it hits.Elsa: Wind, water, fire, earth is next.
+Elsa realizes that an earthquake is the next logical step and orders everyone to evacuate the city before it hits.Elsa: The air rages, no fire, no water, the earth is next.

 - Clarke's Third Law: In the epilogue, Destin Mattias sees photography as a type of Magic.